From routine to rare, GI care to help kids thrive

 - Services: Nutritional support by specialized dietitian and physician

 Inflammatory bowel disease

-- Swallowing disorders, gastroesophageal reflux, gastroparesis, stooling issues, Hirschprung's disease
+- Conditions: Swallowing disorders, gastroesophageal reflux, gastroparesis, stooling issues, Hirschsprung’s disease

-- Jaundice, abnormal liver enzymes, liver cirrhosis, acute and chronic liver disease
+- Conditions: Jaundice, abnormal liver enzymes, liver cirrhosis, acute and chronic liver disease

-- Services: liver biopsy, banding of esophageal varices, nutritional support
+- Services: Liver biopsy, banding of esophagus, nutritional support

-- Services: medical management, genetic testing, endoscopic pancreatic function testing, ERCP, endoscopic ultrasound, pancreatic islet transplant
+- Services: Medical management, genetic testing, endoscopic pancreatic function testing, ERCP (endoscopy), endoscopic ultrasound, pancreatic islet transplant

 There are no dietary restrictions for the first appointment.

-The first appointment requires a detailed interview and a comprehensive physical examination, and could also include blood work and/or a rectal exam.
+The first appointment requires a detailed interview and comprehensive physical examination, and may also include blood work and/or a rectal exam.
 Radiology tests and/or endoscopic procedures will be scheduled for a later date after the first appointment.
-Please bring notes or test results from the pediatrician (CD of x-rays, blood test results, biopsy slides, etc.).
+Please bring notes or test results from the pediatrician (CD of x-rays, blood test results, biopsy slides, etc.)